 There also may be no better feeling than rising to the sun and hearing the subtle sounds of Yosemite animal life around you when you stay in the park.
 Did you know that there are more than 400 species of wildlife that roam the area?
 From amphibians, fish, and reptiles to birds and exciting mammals.
 Patrons of the park shouldn’t be surprised to hear owls, foxes, bighorn sheep or bears when they stay a few nights.

 It’s always just best to keep in mind, though, that Yosemite is one of the most popular National Parks.
-While there are plenty of lodging options in Yosemite, reservations are always a good choice if you’re looking for places to stay in and around Yosemite National Park that are also well-known or popular.
+While there are plenty of places to stay near Yosemite, reservations are always a good choice if you’re looking for lodging near Yosemite, or in Yosemite National Park, especially because many places are well-known or popular.
 To ensure that you get to enjoy your trip to the fullest extent, keep your eyes peeled for prime lodging opportunities.

-If you’re planning to stay in the valley, The Majestic Yosemite Hotel (formerly Ahwahnee Hotel), is a historic lodge from the 1900s erected so royalty and high-society visitors could visit Yosemite National Park and enjoy a comfortable stay.
+If you’re planning to stay in the valley, The Ahwahnee (formerly The Majestic Hotel), is a historic lodge from the 1900s erected so royalty and high-society visitors could visit Yosemite National Park and enjoy a comfortable stay.
 This hotel lodge also includes separate cottages throughout the grounds, a heated swimming pool, large dining room (dress code still intact), a pub, a massive lounge, and a breathtaking fireplace.

 Yosemite Valley Lodge with Yosemite Falls